darkdread/tdonline/README.md

 OnInteractAfter > (Set FiringExtensionData to true or false)
 UpdateTurretExtension > (if FiringExtensionData is true) > AdjustArc > Shoot > (if ReloadableExtension has ammo) > (if Animation exist) > DelayedShootProjectile

+FiringExtension currently has an issue, which is when Player1 shoots and stops using Turret, Player2 can shoot again, because the callback is null for Player2.

 `ReloadableExtension`, which inherits from `TurretExtension`, has the following workflow after OnLoad:
 OnInteract > (If ammo is compatible) > StartProgressBar > LoadObject
 UpdateTurretExtension > (if ReloadableExtensionData is true) > Update ammo of Turret to match state.